EHF European Cup

 The EHF European Cup is an annual men's handball club competition organised by the European Handball Federation (EHF).
 It is the third-tier competition of European club handball, after the EHF Champions League and the EHF European League.
-Founded in 1993 as the EHF City Cup, it was renamed EHF Challenge Cup in 2000, and EHF European Cup from the 2020–21 season.
+Founded in 1993 as the EHF City Cup, the competition was renamed the EHF Challenge Cup in 2000 before adopting its current name in 2020.

 History

 Before 2000, it was called EHF City Cup.
 Currently, the EHF coefficient rank decides which teams have access and in which stage they enter.